RunningChen/UprightRL/README.md

 This command means you want to train the network in **400** epochs, batch size is **4**, using the **single_scan** dataset in **./dataset** folder.
 The max steps num is **20** steps, each rotation angle step is **4** degree.

+In our code, the GPU memory is mainly affected by the `batch_size` and the `num_step`, we test on an NVIDIA TITAN Xp, it takes about 7 GB to execute the `train.sh`.

 Then it will generate a folder unber **./outputs** folder to store the training or testing result.
 The folder structure of `./outputs` may looks like this: